Don't let your employment situation get you down this season. Use these tips to thrive over the holidays.

 While it's never easy to be without a job, it can be particularly challenging during the holidays.
-Don't let this time of year or your current employment situation get you down!
-Here are some tips for surviving the holiday season and gearing your job search up for success.
+But it's the most wonderful time of the year!
+Don't let your being unemployed situation get you down.
+Here are some tips to help you survive the holiday season by gearing up for job-search success.

-There’s no time like the present to give your resume a thorough overhaul.
-Even if you are employed, it's a great idea to update your resume annually and since the holiday season is usually slow, it's the perfect time for resume housekeeping.
-Make sure your resume is formatted in a contemporary fashion and contains your latest employment accomplishments.
-If you've been sending your resume out for some time with no response, it probably needs a tune-up.
-There are great resources online to give you an idea of how your resume should look, and if writing one is not your strong suit, consider investing in a professional writer.
+Even if you are employed, it's a great idea to update your resume annually, and there's no time like the present to give it a thorough overhaul.
+Since the Christmas and holiday season is usually slow, it's the perfect time for some resume housekeeping.
+Make sure your resume is formatted correctly and contains your latest employment accomplishments.
+If you've been sending your resume out to employers for some time with no response, that's a good sign that it probably needs a tune-up.
+There are great resources online to give you an idea of how your resume should look, and if writing one is not your strong suit, consider investing in a professional resume writer.

-The good thing about an end of year slowdown is that hiring managers are available to talk to you.
-Find out who they are and ask for an appointment.
+The good thing about an end of year slowdown in the workforce is that hiring managers have more availability to talk to you.
+Find the important people in your list of target companies and ask for appointments.
 This can be accomplished by leveraging your network or contacting the company directly.
-Even if the employer is not hiring until after the new year, he or she is more likely to remember you.
+Even if the employer is not hiring until after the new year, a meeting will make them more likely to remember you when the time comes.

 December is the prime season for parties, so take advantage of the opportunity to get out there and talk to people.
 Whether it's a networking event or your spouse's holiday party, you can use this chance to get dressed up and show off your elevator pitch.
 Meeting new people, finding out what they do, and asking for introductions is never wasted time.
 Remember the cardinal rule of any professional gathering, though, and do not overindulge on the eggnog!